-

 What do you love about Wesleyan?

-Within the first few months of starting here, I remember eating in the Usdan Marketplace catching up on some reading when someone stood up and started playing their flute.
-The whole dining hall quieted down while she navigated a couple of pieces, and when she was done, she just sat down and everyone went back to their business.
-It was one of those random experiences that I’ve come to love about Wesleyan.
+One moment that stood out to me early on was during my first few months here.
+I was eating in the Usdan Marketplace, catching up on some reading, when someone stood up and began playing their flute.
+The whole dining hall went silent as she navigated a couple of pieces, and when she finished, everyone quietly resumed their conversations.
+It was such a beautiful, spontaneous moment that encapsulated just one of the many things that makes Wesleyan so special.

 What inspires you?